casoon/dragonfly-docs/docs/storybook/interactive-demos.md

   style="border: 1px solid #ddd; border-radius: 4px;"
 ></iframe>

-Im Playground können Sie:
+In the playground, you can:
-- Die Button-Variante ändern
+- Change the button variant
-- Die Größe anpassen
+- Adjust the size
-- Sehen, wie der Button in verschiedenen Zuständen aussieht (normal, hover, aktiv, deaktiviert)
+- See how the button looks in different states (normal, hover, active, disabled)
-- Icons hinzufügen oder entfernen
+- Add or remove icons

-## Interaktives Formular
+## Interactive Form

-Dieses Formular zeigt, wie verschiedene Eingabekomponenten zusammenarbeiten:
+This form shows how different input components work together:

 <iframe
   src="https://casoon.github.io/ui-lib/storybook/iframe.html?id=forms-complete-form--default&viewMode=story"